 Enter the connection string and click "Test" to test the connection.

 Connect to Xink Cloud

-Click the button "Connect to Xink Cloud" to connect the tool to Xink's API.
+Click "Connect to Xink Cloud" to connect the tool to Xink's API.

 You need a Xink API user to connect.
 Read the article on how to create an API user.